 Bella Sterling, MA in Clinical Counseling

 As a Clinical Counselor, this phrase completely summarizes the therapeutic work.
 According to the South African human rights activist Desmond Tutu, “A person is a person through other persons; you can’t be human in isolation; you are human only in relationships”.
-In my work I seek to build therapeutic relationships that provide support, empowerment, insight, and compassion at times when life situations are confusing and thoughts turn dark.
+Therefore, in my work I seek to build therapeutic relationships.
+So that, it provide support, empowerment, insight, and compassion at times when life situations are confusing and thoughts turn dark.

-Personal Journey and Treatment Modalities:
+Personal Journey and Clinical Treatment Modalities:

-Research shows that the strongest predictor of success in therapy is the quality of the relationship between therapist and client.
-I explore what shaped my clients’ thinking and behavior, and how our relationship can facilitate the process of healing and change.
+Research shows that the strongest predictor of success in clinical therapy work is the quality of the relationship between therapist and client.
+I explore what shaped my clients’ thinking and behavior.
+Also, how our relationship can facilitate the process of healing and change.
 I accompany my clients on their journeys to understand and heal trauma, depression, anxiety, grief, anger, career difficulties and relationship problems.

 My treatment approach is informed by multiple modalities including Attachment, Jungian, Somatic, and Family Systems.
 My specific areas of interest are trauma and attachment, as well as working with women who were victims of abuse.
-I focus on developing coping skills, rebuilding a more positive narrative around life events, increasing insight, and helping clients shift unhelpful patterns in order to move toward a more meaningful, conscious, and aligned life.
+I focus on developing coping skills, rebuilding a more positive narrative around life events.
+And also increasing insight, and helping clients shift unhelpful patterns in order to move toward a more meaningful, conscious, and aligned life.
 I am bilingual in English/Russian.